 On the campaign trail, President Trump often discussed miners.
 However, after reaching office, he has taken action that will make their jobs more dangerous.
 The Mine Safety and Health Administration delayed a rule requiring mine operators to inspect their mines daily before allowing workers to go inside.
 Furthermore, the agency is proposing to change the rule so that miners can be sent in before inspections are finished.
 Unions representing mine workers argue that these changes could make workers less safe.

-11. Ending the Deferred Action for Childhood Arrivals program
+12. Ending the Deferred Action for Childhood Arrivals program and Temporary Protected Status for some immigrant workers

 President Trump signed a memorandum on February 3, 2017, that delayed the enforcement of new protections that would require retirement advisers to act in the best interest of their clients for 60 days.
-While part of the rule went into effect in June, the Trump administration is continuing to review this rule ahead of its full implementation date and seeking public comment.
-In August, the Department of Labor proposed further delaying part of the rule until July 2019.
 Without these protections, advisers can recommend investments that are in their own best interests rather than their clients’, making themselves money but potentially charging savers high fees or producing poor results.
+While part of the rule went into effect in June 2017, the Trump administration is continuing to review this rule ahead of its full implementation date and has solicited additional public comments.
+On November 29, 2017, the DOL announced the delay of key parts of the rule until July 2019.

 Each year, companies with more than 100 employees submit to the Equal Employment Opportunity Commission (EEOC) a form with demographic information on their employees.
 In 2016, the EEOC issued a new version of the form that would require companies to also include summary pay data on employees, sorted by gender, race, and ethnicity across the ten job categories included on the form.
 However, on August 29, 2017, Neomi Rao—the Trump-appointed administrator of the Office of Information and Regulatory Affairs—stayed the change and allowed companies to submit the previous version of the form, which did not include pay data.
 Without these data, it will be harder for enforcement agencies to target investigations that aim to combat gender and racial pay gaps and to make sure that workers receive equal pay for equal work.